cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-select.md

 :   The purpose of a `WINDOW` clause is to specify the behavior of window functions appearing in the query's [SELECT List](#selectlist) or [ORDER BY Clause](#orderbyclause).
 These functions can reference the `WINDOW` clause entries by name in their `OVER` clauses.
 A `WINDOW` clause entry does not have to be referenced anywhere, however; if it is not used in the query it is simply ignored.
 It is possible to use window functions without any `WINDOW` clause at all, since a window function call can specify its window definition directly in its `OVER` clause.
 However, the `WINDOW` clause saves typing when the same window definition is needed for more than one window function.

 :   Currently, `FOR NO KEY UPDATE`, `FOR UPDATE`, `FOR SHARE`, and `FOR KEY SHARE` cannot be specified with `WINDOW`.

-See [Window Expressions](../../admin_guide/query/topics/defining-queries.html#topic13) for more information about window functions.

 ### The SELECT List